jason-p-cress/kafka-aiops-metric-connector/README.md

 	                     interval is logged in the datachannel log file.
 	**logLevel** - For standard logging, set to "INFO".
 For additional/expanded logging set to "DEBUG"

-If SSL communication is required for the SevOne Kafka bus, you must edit the config/sevone-kafka-ssl.props to include the CA and server certificates, and the key file.
+If SSL communication is required for the source Kafka bus, you must edit the config/source-kafka-ssl.props to include the CA and server certificates, and the key file.

-If SSL communication is required for the SevOne Kafka bus, you must edit the config/sevone-kafka-ssl.props to

 <h2>Starting the connector:</h2>